wp-plugins/contact-form-builder/readme.txt

 *   Google Maps integration.
 *   Possibility of sending the copy of the submitted data to the user.
 *   Google ReCaptcha support for avoiding spam.
+*   Possibility to change the form layout using the corresponding section.

 Upgrade to [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features: